tarantool/cartridge/rst/troubleshooting.rst

         end
         return changelog

-    As a result you'll see a brief summary like following:
+    As a result you'll see a brief summary like the following one:

     .. code-block:: tarantoolsession